yiisoft/docs/guide/en/structure/entry-script.md

-# Entry Scripts
+# Entry scripts

 Entry scripts are the first step in the application bootstrapping process.
 An application (either Web application or console application) has a single entry script.
 End users make requests to entry scripts which instantiate application instances and forward the requests to them.

 Entry scripts for Web applications must be stored under Web accessible directories so that they can be accessed by end users.
-They are often named as `index.php`, but can also use any other names, provided Web servers can locate them.
+They're often named as `index.php`, but can also use any other names, provided Web servers can locate them.

 Entry script for console application is `./yii`.